 Proof.
 Considering these differences, we can adapt McCawley's node admissibility conditions for proving that our construction of XDGs from LCFGs is correct.
-Given an XDG G' constructed from an LCFG G, a node v on DERI satisfies G' if:
+Given an XDG G' constructed from an LCFG G, a node v on DERI satisfies G' if v is a node with successors v_1, \ldots, v_n (in that order), and:

-- 1. v is a terminal node associated to a word by the node-word mapping. - 2. v is a node with successors v_1, \ldots, v_n (in that order): - a) if v is the root, it has no incoming edge, if it is not the root, its incoming edge is A
+1. if v is the root, it has no incoming edge, if it is not the root, its incoming edge is A